Herceptin SC (Trastuzumab)

 How Taken

-subcutaneous injection every 3 weeks by healthcare professional
+subcutaneous injection every three weeks

 What Is Herceptin SC Used For?